FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ## Build and Run<a name="build"></a>

-- `make install` amd `make` to compile our kernel
+- `make install` and `make` to compile our kernel
   - it supposes to work smoothly, but actually you do not need to do this step since we have uploaded a compiled kernel img: `./student_distrib/mp3.img`.

-- relate our kernel img to your QEMU emulator by modify the configuration filke.
+- relate our kernel img to your QEMU emulator by modify the configuration file.
 - open GDB by `gdb vmlinux` and type `target remote 10.0.2.2:1234` to connect to our kernel image.

 - Enter `c` or `continue` to execute our kernel.